 It doesn’t come in a box but not really a biggie

-EXP VISION Pano 2 Premium Swim Goggles
+RUNNERS-UP: EXP VISION Pano 2 Premium Swim Goggles

 The EXP VISION Pano 2 is an exquisite pair of swimming goggles.
 It’s a panoramic swimming mask with three lenses.
 It offers a full 180-degree view so you can enjoy the underwater sceneries while swimming or snorkeling.